Skip to content

 Adguard

-DNS-based blocking intercepts domain requests and blocks connections to known ad servers.
-This is lightweight and battery-efficient.
-VPN-based filtering routes all traffic through a local VPN tunnel to inspect and filter ad content.
-This catches more ads but uses slightly more battery.
-Hosts file modification blocks ad domains at the system level but requires root access.
+VPN-based filtering routes all traffic through a local VPN tunnel to inspect and filter ad content, which catches more ads but uses slightly more battery.
+Hosts file modification blocks ad domains at the system level but requires root access on a device you own, and we don’t recommend rooting borrowed or shared phones.
 If you’re also looking for browsers with built-in privacy features on your TV, our best browser for Android TV guide covers options with tracker blocking.

-The practical benefits are real: faster page loads (ads account for 30-50% of page weight on many sites), reduced data usage (we measured 35% less data on CNN.com with AdGuard active), and better privacy since most ad networks also track your browsing habits.
-If your browser feels slow even without ads, clearing your cache and cookies can also help with performance.
+The practical benefits are real.
+Faster page loads matter because ads account for 30-50% of page weight on many sites.
+Reduced data usage is real too — we measured noticeably less data on CNN.com with AdGuard active.
+Better privacy comes along for the ride, since most ad networks also track your browsing habits.

-#Top 6 Ad Blockers for Android Ranked
+#Top Standalone Ad Blockers for Android

 Hand-drawn comparison of six Android ad blocker apps with star ratings